.

 I guess this is the outcome of being together over 20 years and that while we take our fishing seriously, we really don't take ourselves seriously and in all honesty we can't think of a reason why it should be any other way.

-So, please enter our site, we hope you enjoy it's content and that if you pick up one tip from the site it's this - "Don't eat yellow snow!!
+So, please enter our site, we hope you enjoy the content and that if you pick up one tip from the site it's this - "Don't eat yellow snow!!

 Some History